Five things the Coast is doing to bring in more visitors

 Spreading hospitality: Nearly 600 people in the area tourism industry are graduates of Coast Champions, a program that helps connect those who work in Coast hotels, restaurants and shops with tourists who are visiting.

 Using technology: “Social media is our voice,” Areng said.
 “That is our word of mouth now.”
-People get their information from a lot of places, she said, and Visit Mississippi Gulf Coast has to have a footprint in all types of media and online.
+People get their information from a lot of places, she said, and Visit Mississippi Gulf Coast, gulfcoast.org, has to have a footprint in all types of media and online.

 Welsh said South Mississippi should look at new ways to attract tourists by thinking totally outside the box.
 In Chicago, where he worked in tourism promotion, four-day music event Lollapalooza draws 100,000 fans a day and has a $143 million economic impact.